 Put the following wet ingredients in your breadmachine loaf pan:

 2 T softened or melted butter

 2 T honey

 4 1/2 c whole wheat flour, I use white winter wheat

 1 1/4 tsp salt

 Choose the longest setting for whole wheat bread.
 On my machine this is setting #2, which takes 4 hours and 10 minutes.
 When you hear the machine start mixing, which for my machine is 30 minutes into the cycle, take a rubber scraper and help the machine out by bringing up the sides of the dough mixtures.
-Watch the mixture form into a ball.
+Watch the mixture form into a nice, smooth, clean ball.
 If it doesn’t form into a ball, add more flour until it does.
 If there’s too much flour add a little water.